SCC Arbitration Institute

 How do I get appointed as an arbitrator by the SCC?

-The SCC does not have a list or a roster of approved arbitrators, but it is a high priority to have knowledge of and contact with demonstrably experienced and skilled arbitrators - with expertise from different industries, areas of business and legal issues.
+The SCC does not have a list or a roster of approved arbitrators, but it is a high priority for the SCC to have knowledge of and contact with demonstrably experienced and skilled arbitrators – with expertise from different industries, areas of business, and legal issues.
 In addition to possessing the relevant skill set for the case in question, the SCC Board seek to promote diversity when appointing arbitrators.

 SCC Arbitrator Registry

-As an arbitrator you are welcome to register your CV with the SCC here to provide the SCC Board with updated information about your qualifications.
+As an arbitrator you are welcome to register your details with the SCC here to provide the SCC Board with updated information about your qualifications.

 If you are already registered with the SCC please consider an update of the information periodically, to ensure that the SCC has access to accurate information regarding, for example, new areas of expertise or appointments in non-SCC arbitrations.